-While this diagram is purely hypothetical, you can see how a web user would think that the second strip on the bottom is a better experience, even if the two pages take the exact same time to load.
+While purely hypothetical, a web user would think that the second strip on the bottom is a better experience, even if the two pages take the exact same time to load.

 Progressive images can also prevent high bounce rates in some websites.
-Users will believe that your page is going to load to its full value and will be more willing to wait – as opposed to thinking that your website is too slow to give their time to.
+Users will believe that your page is going to load to its full value and will be more willing to wait.
+This is much more preferred than users thinking that your website is too slow.
+They’ll just abandon your page at that point.

 Despite these positive attributes, Manuel Pérez also shared some comments from users who don’t like the progressive image loading option.
-These users complained that the blurry images messed with their eyes, and a few said they had to look away from the screen until the page was fully loaded.
+These users complained that the blurry images messed with their eyes.
+A few said they had to look away from the screen until the page was fully loaded.

 How Do Progressive Images Improve Your Website Experience?

-While some people still question the value of adding progressive images to your website from an immediate user standpoint, there are SEO and site experience benefits that you can’t ignore.
+Some people still question the value of adding progressive images to your website from an immediate user standpoint, However, there are still SEO and site experience benefits that you can’t ignore.

 Your Site Will Have a Faster Load Speed

-Progressive images can be up to 10% smaller than baseline JPEGs, which means your site has less information to load and can load all of the content faster.
+Progressive images can be up to 10% smaller than baseline JPEGs.
+Therefore, your site has less information to load and can load all of the content faster.
 Simply switching to this option can increase your load speed a few one-thousandths of a second.
 This might not seem like much, but that time matters to users and your analytics will reflect it.

 Alternatively, you can use websites that will compress your JPEGs to make them smaller and increase your load time.